 The Company supports the creation of additional committees that are appropriate to the business model in question, but we do not support unwarranted layers of governance, or the outsourcing of important issues to less experienced directors.
 We support board oversight of sustainability issues, either through committee structures or through individual responsibility.
-We support the election of employee representatives where this improves the quality of the board and accountability to stakeholders.
+We support the appointment of employee representatives where this improves the quality of the board and accountability to stakeholders.

-EXTERNAL ADVISORS
+EXTERNAL ADVISERS

-External advisors on remuneration and audit should be accountable to the committees, and details should be disclosed in the annual report including the nature of services provided and whether the advisor provides additional services.
-Full disclosure of the length and advisors' emoluments shall be reported in the Annual Report and Accounts.
+External advisers on remuneration and audit should be accountable to the committees, and details should be disclosed in the annual report including the nature of services provided and whether the advisor provides additional services.
+Full disclosure of the length of their contractual services and advisers' emoluments shall be reported in the Annual Report and Accounts.
 Conflicts of interest relating to external advisers should be also disclosed and effectively managed.